 Why should I care about antioxidants?
-The short answers is because healthy pros say so; the longer one is because the more high antioxidant foods and products we welcome into our lives, the more able our bodies are able to stop of delay the damaging of cells.
-Oxidants — the opposite of anitoxidants –are free radicals naturally produced by our bodies to help fight of viruses and other health-inhibiting invaders.
+The short answers is because healthy pros say so; the longer one is because the higher antioxidant foods and products we welcome into our lives, the more able our bodies are able to stop or delay the damaging of cells.
+Oxidants — the opposite of anitoxidants –are free radicals naturally produced by our bodies to help fight off viruses and other health-inhibiting invaders.
 They also occur in our environment via air pollution, smoke, alcohol etc. which can cause an unhealthy buildup in our systems.
-Oxidant overload can lead to accelerated aging, weakened immunity, and cellular damage linked to disease among other major health hurdles down down the line.
-On the logical flip-side, inviting more antioxidants into our bodies directly combats these averse effects.
+Oxidant overload can lead to accelerated aging, weakened immunity, and cellular damage linked to disease among other major health hurdles down the line.
+On the logical flip-side, inviting more antioxidants into our bodies directly combats these adverse effects.

 Goji Berries: 25,000 ORAC score

 Pecans: 17,000 ORAC score